kchulj/docs-bosagora-io/docs/13-flash-layer.md

 *Update transactions* attach to the trigger transaction or to a previous update transaction.
 These update transactions are only published to the blockchain in case of an uncollaborative channel close.

 *Settlement transactions* may only attach to exactly the previous trigger or update transaction.
-Settlement transactions contains the current balance distribution between the channel parties.
+Settlement transactions contain the current balance distribution between the channel parties.
 Settlement transactions cannot be externalized until their relative time lock expires.
 Once they are externalized, that marks the close of the channel.
 See the figure below for a visual depiction of a representative transaction.

 ![funding transaction](funding-transaction.png)

 ### Sequence IDs

 In other layer-2 implementations like Lightning Network of Bitcoin, if one of the parties tries to cheat and close the channel with an outdated balance, the other peer has the right to penalize them and get all the funds in the channel.
 Bosagora solves this using an improved Eltoo implementation with sequence IDs.
-Each trigger and update transaction has a lock script like the one below.
+Each trigger and update transaction has a locked script like the one below.

 OP.IF

     <update-tx-key> <min-sequence-id> OP.VERIFY_SEQ_SIG
 OP.ELSE

     <relative-timelock> OP.VERIFY_UNLOCK_AGE
     <settlement-tx-key> <sequence-id> OP.VERIFY_SEQ_SIG

 OP.ENDIF

-The IF branch ensures that only an update transaction with newer sequence id can consume the given trigger/update transaction, without any timelock.
+The IF branch ensures that only an update transaction with a newer sequence id can consume the given trigger/update transaction, without any timelock.
 The ELSE branch allows the corresponding settlement transaction to consume the trigger/update transaction after the timelock expires.
 With each update/trigger transaction, a new timelock starts, allowing the other party to override it with a newer update transaction if they have one.

 This scheme ensures that nodes have enough time to overrule any non-collaborative channel close attempt with a newer update transaction.
 In the current version of the Bosagora Flash Layer, timelocks are set for 16 blocks, which on average gives a little less than 3 hours of time for nodes to react to a non-collaborative channel close.